-By BIS, we obtained 100 weighted samples that approximate each target density.
-Following \cite{Jarvenpaa2021}, the first 10 points were randomly selected from the Halton sequence, in order to increase stability of the GP surrogate model.
-The mean and covariance function of the GP prior in GP-UJB were set to, respectively, zero and the Gaussian kernel with its length-scale and variance constants as hyperparameters to tune.
-The size of the candidate pool $M$ in BIS was fixed to $M = 2048$ for all the densities.
-See \Cref{apx:pool_size} for simulation studies on sensitivity of BIS to the size of the candidate pool $M$. \Cref{fig:fig_41_1} compares each target density and the obtained samples, demonstrating that BIS captures the high probability region of each density.
-In particular, BIS efficiently tracked down the complex geometry of the bimodal and banana-shaped densities.
+For each target density, we generated 100 weighted samples using BIS.
+The initial 10 points were selected from a Halton sequence to ensure the stability of the GP surrogate model, following the protocol in \cite{Jarvenpaa2021}.
+The GP-UJB prior employed a zero mean function and a Gaussian kernel, treating the length scale and variance as tunable hyperparameters.
+The candidate pool size was fixed at $M = 2048$, where a sensitivity analysis regarding this parameter is provided in \Cref{apx:pool_size}. \Cref{fig:fig_41_1} presents a comparison between the target densities and the obtained samples, demonstrating that BIS effectively identifies the high-probability regions.
+Notably, the method successfully resolved the complex geometries of the bimodal and banana-shaped densities.

-We measured the approximation error of the obtained samples by MMD.
-For computation of the MMD, we approximated each ground-truth target density by standard importance sampling based on 100,000 points from the scaled Halton sequence.
-We used the 100,000 weighted samples as a sufficiently accurate representation of each target density. \Cref{fig:fig_41_2} shows the MMD between the target density and the BIS samples.
-For reference, BIS was compared with standard importance sampling, where we obtained samples from the scaled Halton sequence and assigned self-normalised weights to them. \Cref{apx:experiment_1} further shows the number of samples required for standard importance sampling to surpass the approximation error of 100 BIS samples.
-BIS reduced the number of samples required to achieve the approximation error by nearly 95\% on average.
+We quantified the approximation quality of the obtained samples using the MMD. \Cref{fig:fig_41_2} displays the MMD between the target density and the BIS samples.
+For comparison, we evaluated a standard importance sampling baseline using the scaled Halton sequence with self-normalized weights. \Cref{apx:experiment_1} investigated the number of samples required for the standard importance sampling baseline to match the approximation error of 100 BIS samples.
+On average, BIS reduces the sample size required to achieve a comparable error by nearly 95\%.